miguel-polo-g/finalproject/README.md

 The webapp is currently deployed in firebase, and can be visited [here](https://covidapp-a06f0.web.app/).

+:warning: Please note that due to the shutdown of the API providing covid-19 data, the webapp currently looks incomplete and lacks information that was once displayed correctly.
+I left it intentionally "broken" as a reminder that the pandemic is over.
+Yaaaay!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.